 The host is the admin of his/her server and is in full control.
 He/she can promote trusted players to help run the room.
 A gold crown is placed next to the host’s name.

 When you’re the host, all buttons on the top menu will be available.
 Click on OPTIONS.
 You will get a drop down showing Options, Grid, Hands and Turns.
 Options is the one where you set the different permissions for the rest of your users.

 Promoted Players can do most of the things that the Host can do with a few exceptions:

-– They cannot mute, kick or ban players or do anything associated with the names menu on the top right other than change their own color and team.
+– They cannot do anything associated with the names menu on the top right other than change their own color and team, or mute a player.

 – They cannot control/change any scripting.